 Personalize the email by including the person’s first name in the header title.
-Also use emojis.
+Also, use emojis.
 They are fun and create a certain mood.
-Email headlines could be in the form of questions, straight punch lines or even reminders.
+Email headlines could be in the form of questions, straight punch lines, or even reminders.

 Charge out of the block by making that first email beyond the welcome email or the thank you email, one that will leave your subscriber wondering where have you been all their time online.

-Be real, be yourself, be transparent and approach things as you would like to be approached if the roles were reversed.
+Be real, be yourself, be transparent, and approach things as you would like to be approached if the roles were reversed.

 Some subscribers because of timezone differences may be unavailable when you send out your emails, so you’ll have to address certain expectations off the cuff to sort of pre-condition your subscribers as to what they can expect coming from you.
 Don’t spoil them, but don’t starve them either.

-Can you remember that first high school crush you had on the then most popular girl in the school.
+Can you remember that first high school crush you had on the then most popular girl in the school?
 You didn’t expect it to happen, but she had her eye on you and you’re now an item.

-You are going to do everything in your power and then some to protect, and to preserve that relationship for as long as is humanly possible.
+You are going to do everything in your power and then some to protect and to preserve that relationship for as long as is humanly possible.

 Will you make mistakes in your exuberance?
-Of course you will, but it’s not the end of the world.
+Of course, you will, but it’s not the end of the world.
 Just like you would apologize to your sweetheart, in your email list you have hundreds of (“sweethearts”), so apologize there as well.

 You might be surprised, but people will see you as being human and as one they can root for because of your authenticity.

-Before I leave this section, on your landing or squeeze pages, you might leave a line which reminds intended subscribers to check their spam folders in case the email happened to find its way to the junk folder.
+Before I leave this section, on your landing or squeeze pages, you might leave a line that reminds intended subscribers to check their spam folders in case the email happened to find its way to the junk folder.

 Here’s a little tip you can use which works for me.
 At the beginning of your subject line, just put ”Re:” So yours would look like this.

-”Re: (Hey Chris,) Did You Catch The News About Covid Stricken Families Getting A $25K Grant?”
+”Re: (Hey Chris,) Did You Catch The News About COVID Stricken Families Getting A $25K Grant?”

 I put the ”Hey Chris” in brackets to highlight the fact that for this particular subject heading, the subscriber’s name was submitted in the subject heading.
 Notwithstanding I’m sure that title would have gotten a reaction.